 JSON Processing – open source implementation of Java API for JSON Processing

-Development of this application is split into three exercises.
-In the first one, we are going to develop a simple RESTful API for our application, in the second one we will add server-sent events and the third exercise is focused on web sockets.
+Development of this application is split into five exercises.
+In the first one, we are going to develop a simple RESTful API for our web application, in the second one we will add server-sent events and the third exercise is focused on web sockets.
+In the next two exercises we are concerned with the client-side: the fourth exercise we will implement a Java based SSE-Client and lastly in the fifth exercise we are going to implement a JavaFX client with a WebSocket- and SSE-Support and the same functionality as the Browser- and JavaScript-based client from exercise 3.

 We are also going to briefly look at the client programming model by developing a simple console application.
 This will be done in the last (fourth) exercise of this lab.
 This application will interact with the Drawing Board application we will develop in the first three exercises.